rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 # Receivers, Transports, and Encodings {#ReceiversEtAl}

 ## Receivers
-Every subscription is associated with one or more receivers, which each identify the destination host, transport and encoding settings, where all notifications for a subscription are sent.
+Every subscription is associated with a receiver, which identifies the destination host, transport and encoding settings, where all notifications for a subscription are sent.

 For configured subscriptions there is no explicit association with an existing transport session, and hence the properties associated with the receiver are explicitly configured, as described in {{ConfiguredReceivers}}.